rkhamis/0-orchestrator/docs/setup/dev.md

   Options:
   - `--bind :8080` makes the server listen on all interfaces on port 8080
   - `--ays-url` needed to point to the AYS REST API
-  - `--ays-repo` is the name of the AYS repository the resource pool API need to use.
+  - `--ays-repo` is the name of the AYS repository the 0 Rest API need to use.
 It should be the repo you created in step 1.

 <a id="bootstrap-service"></a>